2013–14 TCU Horned Frogs women's basketball team

-The 2013–14 TCU Horned Frogs basketball team represents Texas Christian University in the 2013–14 NCAA Division I women's basketball season.
+The 2013–14 TCU Horned Frogs women's basketball team represented Texas Christian University in the 2013–14 NCAA Division I women's basketball season.
 This is head coach Jeff Mittie's fifteenth season at TCU.
-They play their home games at Daniel–Meyer Coliseum in Fort Worth, Texas and were members of the Big 12 Conference.
+They played their home games at Daniel–Meyer Coliseum in Fort Worth, Texas and were members of the Big 12 Conference.
 They finished the season with a record of 18–15 overall, 8–10 in Big 12 play for a finish in seventh place.
-They lost in the quarterfinals in the 2014 Big 12 women's basketball tournament to West Virginia.
-They were invited to the 2014 Women's National Invitation Tournament which they lost in the first round to Colorado.
+They lost in the quarterfinals in the 2014 Big 12 Conference women's basketball tournament to West Virginia.
+They were invited to the 2014 Women's National Invitation Tournament, where they lost in the first round to Colorado.